• Skip to primary navigation

 Mint Leaf Infusion

-• 1 c. fresh flowers or leaves (well washed and dried) or ½ c dried (adjust as you like)
+• 1 cup fresh herbs, flowers, or leaves (well washed and dried) or ½ cup dried herbs (adjust as you like)

 • Place them in a quart jar.

-• Boil water and add it to the plant material.
+• Boil water in a pot or tea kettle on the stove.
+Then pour it over the plant material in the jar.
 Cover with a lid.

-• Let steep for about an hour (adjust as you like - the longer the stronger - even overnight )
+• Let steep for about an hour (adjust the steep time as you like - the longer the stronger - even overnight )

-• Strain and drink right away or place in the refrigerator to avoid spoilage.
-Keeps for up to 3 days.
+• Pour the liquid through a strainer into a cup of ice or a pitcher and drink right away.
+Or place in the refrigerator to avoid spoilage for up to 3 days.

 Safety note: Sanitize your jars first by running them through the dishwasher.